ice-csic-astroexotic/ML-Poppyns/data/observations/README.md

 of thermal photons coming from the hot surface, therefore they have a thermal origin.

-For the `assoc` column, we indicate if the neutron star is associated with a pulsar wind nebula (PWN), has a radio counterpart or if it belongs to the Large Magellanic Cloud (LMC) or the Small Magellanic c=Cloud (SMC).
+For the `assoc` column, we indicate if the neutron star is associated with a pulsar wind nebula (PWN), has a radio counterpart or if it belongs to the Large Magellanic Cloud (LMC) or the Small Magellanic Cloud (SMC).